PastaMasta/backpack/home/.aws/cli/README.md

 AWS Aliases
 ===============================================

-Here are some extensions for the AWS CLI.
+Here are some extensions for the AWS CLI, copy into `~/.aws/cli/alias`

 `--output whatevet` is mostly honored